-- Do not use setwd(), as it will fail if we do not have your directory when we run source("HW2.R"); similarly, use relative paths, not absolute paths, in your code. - Do not change file and directory names. - Make sure variables are defined by including this as your first line: rm(list=ls()) - Make sure FITSio is loaded within your script.
-Please don't install and load packages we didn't indicate (unless you have permission). - Here is a test: - 1.
-Download your submitted .tar file. - 2.
+- Do not use setwd(), as it will fail if we do not have your directory when we run source("HW2.R"); similarly, use relative paths, not absolute paths in your code. - Do not change file and directory names. - Make sure variables are defined by including this as your first line: rm(list=ls()) - Make sure FITSio is loaded within your script.
+Please don't install and load packages we didn't indicate (unless you have permission). - Here is a test:

+- 1. Download your submitted .tar file. - 2.
 Extract it in a new directory (tar xvf 2.tar test_HW2) - 3.
-Copy cB58_Lyman_break.fit and the data directory into your directory. - 4.
-Use source("hw2.R") in R, or Rscript hw2.R from the shell, to confirm that it works.
+Use source("HW2.R") in R, or Rscript HW2.R from the shell, to confirm that it works.